 Originally three Victorian townhouses that fulfilled various roles over the years, these premises were reborn as a boutique hotel in 1998 and the Bonham has quietly gone about its business, charming guests ever since.
 Furniture is stylish, bedrooms are attractive, some have excellent views and the location is just ten minutes' walk from the west end of Princes Street.

-Major selling points for this hotel include its feel of being tucked away and discreet (even though it's just over 1km from the West End and Princes Street), its boutique aesthetic and friendly staff.
-Antarctic explorer Sir Ernest Shackleton once lived in part of the property, hence the Shackleton-themed suites, while north-facing rooms on upper floors have splendid views.
-Part of the Edinburgh Collection group, its sister establishments include the Howard and the Old Waverley.
+The major sells for Channings run as thus: the feel that it’s tucked away and discreet, despite being just a kilometre from the West End and Princes Street; the boutique aesthetic; and the friendly staff.
+The famed Antarctic explorer Sir Ernest Shackleton once lived in part of the building – hence the Shackleton-themed suite.
+The north-facing rooms on upper floors have splendid views.
+Part of the Edinburgh Collection group, Channings’s sister establishments include the Old Waverley.